-EXPRESSION OF INTEREST

-THE LEAD FINANCIAL ARRANGER FOR THE EAST AFRICA MARINE SYSTEM (TEAMS) PROJECT

-The Government of Kenya (GOK), through the Communications Commission of Kenya, is continually undertaking a series of regulatory and structural reform initiatives to enhance the development of the communications sector in the country.
-Such initiatives have led to the realization of significant achievements in the sector, including increased investment and an overall positive impact to the Kenyan economy.

-The Government is cognizant of the sector growth impediments which include inadequate international connectivity and overreliance on expensive satellite connectivity.
-The Government has similarly explored other international connectivity alternatives but no tangible results have been realized to date.
-This situation has compelled the Government to consider facilitating the construction of a submarine cable system with a landing point in Mombasa to be established through a Special Purpose Vehicle (SPV).
-An elaborate financing mechanism is a prerequisite for this project.
-In this case, the Government of Kenya will require a Lead Financial Arranger.

-The Lead Financial Arranger will be responsible for the facilitation of an appropriate financing model for the SPV and securing the requisite project financing.

-Qualified institutions are invited to submit an Expression of Interest for Lead Financial Arranger.
-The submissions should include the following information:

-- a) Name and physical address - b) Company profile attaching the certificate of incorporation, tax compliance certificate, PIN number - c) Demonstration of experience as a Lead Arranger in similar projects - d) Details of undertaking in similar projects - e) Audited financial reports for the last 3 years.

-Proposals of Expressions of Interest should be submitted in plain sealed envelopes, clearly marked CCK/EOI/01/2006 - Lead Financial Arranger for TEAMS Project.
-The proposals should be placed in the Commission's tender box situated on the ground floor of CCK Headquarter building or mailed to the address below on or before 8th November, 2006 at 2,30 p.m.
+EXPRESSION OF IN TEREST THE LEAD FINANCIAL ARRANGER FO AFRICA MARINE SYSTEM (TEAMS) The Government of Kenya (GOK), through the Communications continually undertaking a series of regulatory and structural reform development of the communications sector in the country.
+Such realization of significant achievements in the sector, including increase positive impact to the Kenyan economy. n initiatives to enhance the initiatives have led to the The Government is cognizant of the sector growth impediments international connectivity and overreliance on expensive satellite con has similarly explored other international connectivity alternatives to been realized to date.
+This situation has compelled the Governmen construction of a submarine cable system with a landing point in through a Special Purpose Vehicle (SPV).
+An elaborate financing meet this project.
+In this case, the Government of Kenya will require a Lea nectivity.
+The Governmen out no tangible results have t to consider facilitating the Mombasa to be established chanism is a prerequisite fo The Lead Financial Arranger will be responsible for the facilitation model for the SPV and securing the requisite project financing. of an appropriate financin; Qualified institutions are invited to submit an Expression of Interest The submissions should include the following information: for Lead Financial Arranger a) Name and physical address b) Company profile attaching the certificate of incorporation, tax complia ance certificate, PIN number c) Demonstration of experience as a Lead Arranger in similar projects d) Details of undertaking in similar projects e) Audited financial reports for the last 3 years.
+Proposals of Expressions of Interest should be submitted in plain marked CCK/EOI/01/2006 - Lead Financial Arranger for TEAMS Pro- be placed in the Commission's tender box situated on the ground building or mailed to the address below on or before 8th November floor of CCK Headquarte Secretary Tender Committee Communications Commission of Kenya CCK P.O.
+Box 14448 Nairobi 00800 Email: info@cck.go.ke Communication Website: www.cck.go.ke of Kenya

-Secretary

-Tender Committee

-Communications Commission of Kenya

-P.O.
-Box 14448

-Nairobi 00800

-Email: info@cck.go.ke

-Website: www.cck.go.ke